-If at all possible it is best to avoid fighting over the children.
-However, for those who know they will be involved in a contested custody battle below are some things you can do to help your case.
+If at all possible, it is best to avoid fighting over the children.
+However, for those who know they will be involved in a contested custody battle, below are some things you can do to help your case.
 As always each case is different so this should not be taken as legal advice.
-Contact us for a free case evaluation to find out the best way to handle your custody case.
+Contact our child custody attorney Dayton for a free case evaluation to find out the best way to handle your custody case.

 You have as much right to be in the home as your spouse.
 If you have children and you leave the household, especially for an extended time period, you may jeopardize your position in a custody dispute.

 Your spouse has no more parenting rights than you.
 Until and unless a court issues an order defining parental rights both parties stand on equal ground.
 Allowing your spouse to leave with the children can significantly impact on a future custody fight.
 If you suspect your spouse intends to leave with the children, see an attorney immediately.

 There is no reason that your spouse should have the majority of time with the children.
 There is no reason why the children should be babysat by relatives, if a parent is available.
 Educate yourself on parenting plans.
 There is more than one way to divide time with the children.
 Speak to an attorney about which type of plan may be best in your situation.
 Review our article on Parenting Plans for more information.

 A first right of refusal means that if the child needs a babysitter your spouse must call you first.
 There is no reason to have the child cared for by a third party when a parent is available.

 During the divorce the children may be confused enough without the addition of a new person into their lives.
 Even older children are unsettled by a divorce.
 By exposing your children to a new partner during this time, you may cause undue confusion and even harm your position in a custody dispute.